-IP forwarding is disabled by default and is used for VLAN-to-VLAN (non-BGP) routing.
-Make sure IP forwarding is enabled if the default gateways are on different subnets or if the switch is connected to different subnets and those subnets need to communicate through the switch (which they almost always do).
+IP forwarding is turned on by default and is used for VLAN-to-VLAN (non-BGP) routing.
+Make sure IP forwarding is on if the default gateways are on different subnets or if the switch is connected to different subnets and those subnets need to communicate through the switch (which they almost always do).